Are Personal Injury Settlements Taxable?

 According to the IRS, if you have received a settlement or jury award for a personal injury claim—and did not take an itemized deduction for medical expenses related to the injury or sickness in prior years—the full amount is non-taxable and you do not need to include the settlement proceeds in your reported income.

-On the other hand, compensation for lost wages or lost business profits are taxable, as is any interest added to your judgment for the length of time that the case has been pending.
+On the other hand, compensation for lost wages, emotional distress or lost business profits are taxable, as is any interest added to your judgment for the length of time that the case has been pending.
 Punitive damages (though rarely awarded) are also taxable by the IRS.